appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls03-basic-layout.md

 title: Basic Layout
 ---

 In this lesson we will learn how to create a basic layout with multiple widgets.
-We will learn `Row`, `Column`, `Stack` wdigets and other related widgets.
+We will learn `Row`, `Column`, `Stack` widgets and other related widgets.

 ## Projects